Module checking of pushdown multi-agent systems: Preliminaries

 In this section, we first recall the $\ATLStar$ module-checking framework.
 Then, we generalize this setting to pushdown multi-agent systems.
-In the multi-agent module-checking setting, one consider $\CGS$ with a distinguished agent (the \emph{environment}).
+In the multi-agent module-checking setting, one considers $\CGS$ with a distinguished agent (the \emph{environment}).

 \begin{defi}[Open \CGS] An open \CGS\ is a $\CGS$ $\GS =\tpl{\States,s_0,\Lab,\Trans}$ containing a special agent called ``the environment" ($\env\in\Agents$).
-Moreover, for every state $s$, either $s$ is controlled by the environment (environment state) or the environment is passive in $s$ (system state). \end{defi}
+Moreover, for every state $s$, either $s$ is controlled by the environment (\emph{environment state}) or the environment is passive in $s$ (\emph{system state}). \end{defi}

 For an open $\CGS$ $\GS=\tpl{\States,s_0,\Lab,\Trans}$, the set of \emph{environment} \emph{strategy trees of $\GS$}, denoted $\exec(\GS)$, is the set of $\States$-\CGT\ obtained from $\Unw(\GS)$ by possibly pruning some environment transitions.
 Formally, $\exec(\GS)$ is the set of $\States$-\CGT\ $\Tau =\tpl{T,\varepsilon,\Lab',\Trans'}$ such that $T$ is a prefix closed subset of the set of $\Unw(\GS)$-nodes and for all $\nu\in T$ and $\decision \in \Decisions$, $\Lab'(\nu) = \Lab(\lst(\nu))$, and $\Trans'(\nu,\decision) = \nu\cdot\Trans(\lst(\nu),\decision)$ if $\nu\cdot \Trans(\lst(\nu),\decision)\in T$, and $\Trans'(\nu,\decision)=\Undef$ otherwise, where $\lst(\varepsilon)=s_0$.
 Moreover, for all $\nu \in T$, the following holds: \begin{itemize} \item if $\lst(\nu)$ is a system state, then for each successor $s$ of $\lst(\nu)$ in $\GS$, $\nu\cdot s \in T$; \item if $\lst(\nu)$ is an environment state, then there is a nonempty subset $\{s_1,\ldots,s_n\}$ of the set of $\lst(\nu)$-successors such that the set of children of $\nu$ in $T$ is $\{\nu\cdot s_1,\ldots,\nu\cdot s_n\}$. \end{itemize}